moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 ### Vulnerability scanning

 The GitHub Actions workflow to build and scan your container for vulnerabilities with Trivy will alert on any CVEs (Common Vulnerabilities and Exposures) marked `HIGH` or `CRITICAL` that have a fix available.
+You will need to either update the offending package or skip the CVE by adding it to `.trivyignore` in the root of your repository.

 ### Configuration testing

 To ensure your container is running as the right user, we perform a test using Google's [Container Structure Test](https://github.com/GoogleContainerTools/container-structure-test) package.

 The source for the test can be found [here](https://github.com/ministryofjustice/analytical-platform-airflow-github-actions/blob/main/assets/container-structure-test/container-structure-test.yml).

 ## Runtime images